usamasaleem1/usamasaleem1/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My name is Usama and I'm a Software Engineering student from Canada.
+My name is Usama and I'm a Software Engineer in 🇨🇦.
 I code and design.
 Here's some info about me!

 ⚡ Interests: